AndraCristiana07/GeoBot/README.md

 ### Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.
+These are what I used to build the bot:

 * <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/6/6a/JavaScript-logo.png/600px-JavaScript-logo.png" width="30" height="30">
 <!-- * [![React][React.js]][React-url] -->